Fair Debt Collection Claims in Foreclosure Cases

 What Is a "Debt Collector" Under the FDCPA?

 Generally, a "debt collector" under the FDCPA is someone who regularly collects debts owed to others, including collection agencies and attorneys who collect debts regularly (see Heintz v.
 Jenkins, 115 S.Ct.
 1489 (1995)), or whose main business is collecting debts, including debt buyers, in some instances.
+Usually, original creditors are excluded.

 So, the term "debt collector" generally includes debt collection agencies, collection attorneys, and debt buyers.
 The FDCPA applies to mortgage servicers only if they obtained the loan servicing rights after the borrower was in default.
-So, a loan servicer that gets the servicing rights on a debt before the borrower's default isn't covered by the FDCPA.
+A loan servicer that gets the servicing rights on a debt before the borrower's default isn't covered by the FDCPA.
 (15 U.S.C. § 1692a(1)(F)).

 What Actions Are Illegal Under the FDCPA?